Minimal Dirac Neutrino Mass Models from $U(1)_R$ Gauge Symmetry and Left-Right Asymmetry at Colliders: Dirac Neutrino Mass Models

-Here we comment on the DM candidate in this model.
-In search of finding the unbroken symmetry, first we rescale all the $U(1)_R$ charges of the particles in the theory given in Table \ref{model-3} including the quark fields in such a way that the magnitude of the minimum charge is unity.
-From this rescaling it is obvious that when the $U(1)_R$ symmetry is broken spontaneously by the VEV of the $\chi$ field that carries six units of charge leads to: $U(1)_R\to \mathcal{Z}_6$.
-However, since the SM Higgs doublet carries a charge of two units under this surviving $\mathcal{Z}_6$ symmetry, its VEV further breaks this symmetry: $\mathcal{Z}_6\to \mathcal{Z}_2$.
+Here we comment on the DM candidate present in this model.
+As aforementioned, we do not introduce new symmetries by hand to stabilize the DM.
+In search of finding the unbroken symmetry, first, we rescale all the $U(1)_R$ charges of the particles in the theory given in Table \ref{model-3} including the quark fields in such a way that the magnitude of the minimum charge is unity.
+From this rescaling, it is obvious that when the $U(1)_R$ symmetry is broken spontaneously by the VEV of the $\chi$ field that carries six units of rescaled charge leads to: $U(1)_R\to \mathcal{Z}_6$.
+However, since the SM Higgs doublet carries a charge of two units under this surviving $\mathcal{Z}_6$ symmetry, its VEV further breaks this symmetry down to: $\mathcal{Z}_6\to \mathcal{Z}_2$.
 This unbroken discrete $\mathcal{Z}_2$ symmetry can stabilize the DM particle in our theory.
 Under this residual symmetry, all the SM particles are even, whereas only the scalars $S, \eta$ and vector-like fermions $\mathcal{N}_{L,R}$ are odd and can be the DM candidate.
-Phenomenologies associated with the DM matter in scotogenic models are widely discussed in the literature, hence we do not repeat the analysis here.
-For an example, the lightest of the vector-like fermions $\mathcal{N}_1$ can be a good DM candidate and the associated parameter space has been explored in great details in \cite{Ahriche:2017iar}.
+Phenomenology associated with the DM matter in this scotogenic model will be discussed in Sec. \ref{SEC-DM}.